Available software

 SIMCA

-SIMCA is an software suite designed for multivariate data analysis such as principal component analysis (PCA) and thus allows for the analysis and interpretation of complex experiments and tests such as the Multivariate concentric square field™ (MCSF).
+SIMCA is a software designed for multivariate data analysis such as principal component analysis (PCA).
+It allows for analysis and interpretation of complex experiments and tests such as the Multivariate concentric square field™ (MCSF).
 UUBF have a statistical computer with SIMCA available to rent.
-In addition, Uppsala University owns a site license, which means that departments and research groups can pay a license fee to install SIMCA on their own computers.
+At Uppsala University, research groups have the possibility to acquire their own SIMCA licences through a site licence.
 You can read more on Uppsala University's license on the website of UU IT.
 Further information on SIMCA can be found on the Sartorius' website.

 LabVIEW

 LabVIEW is a proprietary development platform provided by National Instruments, with the main focus on data acquisition and signal processing.
 UUBF currently provides LabVIEW capabilities in one of our rodent facilities.
 This can, however, be expanded as the need for this arises.
-As members of Uppsala University, laboratories and groups moreover have the possibility of acquiring their own LabVIEW licences for non-personal usage through a campus-wide licence.
+At Uppsala University, research groups have the possibility to acquire their own LabVIEW licences through a campus-wide licence.
 This covers both the current version of LabVIEW as well as LabVIEW NXG.

 Free and open-source solutions

-Apart from commercial solutions for recording and analysis software, there exist a variety of free and open-source software solutions that are useful for researchers working with behavioural experiments.
+Alongside commercial solutions, many free and open-source software solutions exists that are useful for behavioural experiments.

 Experimental design